joshuefpj/analytics/README.md

 Will update this behaviour to take data from environment variables for Docker.

 Additionally, this 0.1.0 version isn't attaching correctly the images on email, they appears like attachments instead of be part of the email.

+### Version 0.1.1
+This 0.1.1 version adds SQLalchemy to communicate with database, adds functions to interact with tables.

+Database and table creation added into Dockerfile to be created once container is created.

+Adds scheduled cron to get python script run every 30 mins.